 The Contract Data Requirements List (CDRL) is a list of authorized data requirements for a specific procurement that forms part of a contract.
-It is comprised of either a single DD Form 1423, or a series of DD Forms 1423 containing data requirements and delivery information.
-The CDRL is the standard format for identifying potential data requirements in a solicitation, and deliverable data requirements in a contract.
+It comprises either a single DD Form 1423, or a series of DD Forms 1423 containing data requirements and delivery information.
+The CDRL is the standard format for identifying potential data requirements in a solicitation and deliverable data requirements in a contract.
 DFAR Subpart 215.470 requires the use of the CDRL in solicitations when the contract will require delivery of data.

 Definition: The Contract Data Requirement List (CDRL) identifies the specific data requirements (products) that must be delivered by a contractor to the government.

 Contract Data Requirements List (CDRL) Form

 The Contract Data Requirements List (CDRL) comprises either a single DD Form 1423, or a series of DD Forms 1423.
 Below is a link to the form.

 Form: DD Form 1423 – Contract Data Requirements List (CDRL)